edweenie123/Self-Driving-Neuroevolution/README.md

 In addition to the environment itself, a video series was made documenting all the theory associated with this project.
 For more details on how this project works, visit the playlist [here](https://www.youtube.com/playlist?list=PL9H-jTxvkHm3sYmsrsHL4xEypVPBOkK90).

 ## Installation
-To run the environment locally:
+To run the project locally:
 1. Clone the repository
 	``` sh
 	git clone https://github.com/edweenie123/Self-Driving-Neuroevolution.git